ayaanbhagwandas/nscc-task-1/task-1-signup-dashboard/README.md

 - Organizing one shared script across two HTML pages with **page guards**
 - CSS variables, flexbox and responsive breakpoints for the layout

-## 🔮 Future improvements

-- A **login page** that re-hashes the entered password and compares it to the stored hash
-- **Salting** + a slow hash (bcrypt/argon2) — which in a real product belongs on a server
-- A real backend database + API instead of localStorage
-- Edit-user feature and search/filter in the dashboard